Tafawa Balewa, Bauchi: History

 Tafawa Balewa town is inhabited by Jarawa, Fulani, Hausa, Sayawa, Kanuri, Tapshinawa (angas) and other tribes.
 The town has been a hot-bed of communal crises that have lingered for over 50 years; as witnessed in 1948, 1959, 1977, 1991, 1995, 2001, 2005, 2010, 2011 and 2012, with hundreds of lives lost and property worth millions of naira destroyed.
 The bone of contention of the frequent clashes in the area has to do with the chieftaincy and ownership of Tafawa Balewa town.

 In 2011, 38 people died in violence that began after an argument in a snooker hall, and Kutaru, Malanchi, Gongo, Gumel, and Gital villages were burned down in a reprisal attack.

 In 2011, Bauchi State, Governor Isa Yuguda "threatened to demolish Tafawa Balewa town with the exception of government institutions like hospitals and schools," telling residents “You should either embrace peaceful coexistence or stand the risk of total ejection from Tafawa Balewa.
 I shall direct the complete demolition of the town for peace to reign.”
 An "emergency joint stakeholders meeting of Muslims and Christians representatives of Tafawa Balewa and Bogoro local government areas" was held, and an agreement was reached.

 In 2012, "the state government through the House of Assembly finally resolved to relocate the headquarters of the local government to Bununu town."
 Tafawa Balewa Local Council Headquarters was moved to Bununu District.
 The district head was moved to Zwal Village.
 The Sayawa Council of Elders and Traditional Rulers in Tafawa Balewa and Bogoro local councils of Bauchi State condemned the relocation.
 Hon.
 Rifkatu Samson Danna, representing Bogoro Constituency and the only female member of the Bauchi State House of Assembly, was suspended from her post after her opposition to the decision.
 As of 8 May 2012, Bununu lacked "several social amenities such as water, electricity, office accommodation, working materials, staffers' accommodation and lack of good access roads to the temporary local government secretariat."

 In 2013, Hon.
 Yakubu Dogara (PDP/Bauchi) The Chairman, House of Representatives Committee on House Services, said "the attempt to relocate the headquarters of the local council from Tafawa Balewa town to Bunu was not only a contravention of the constitution but an action designed to cause disaffection among the people of the state."

 The Sayawa language is spoken in Tafawa Balewa LGA.

-Notable residents
+Notable people

 Abubakar Tafawa Balewa was born in December 1912 in Tafawa Balewa village.

+Climate

+In Tafawa Balewa, the dry season is partially cloudy and hot all year round, while the wet season is oppressive and overcast.
+The average annual temperature ranges from 59 to 98 degrees Fahrenheit, rarely falling below 54 or rising over 102.